 Alternatively, you can access their website here.

-Vantage will always endeavour to ensure that your personal data is accurate and up to date.
+Kingfisher will always endeavour to ensure that your personal data is accurate and up to date.
 If you notice that any information on your policy documentation is incorrect or if any of your personal data changes, for example you move house, change your vehicle or occupation or you bank details, please contact Us to make Us aware of these changes.

 We are committed to ensuring that your personal data is secure.
 In order to prevent unauthorised access or disclosure We have put in place suitable physical, electronic contractual and managerial procedures to safeguard and secure the data We hold and use.